-You’ll notice that quite a few of these great apps are only available on iOS – which is more than annoying for the Android users among us!
+You’ll notice that quite a few of these apps are only available on iOS.
 There are a few reasons for this though; namely that Android lacks a standard protocol for MIDI and it’s difficult to create apps that are compatible with the hundreds, possibly thousands of phones that are running Android.

-Don’t worry though, some of the apps available on Android will keep you busy for hours.
+Don’t worry though, some of the apps here that are available on Android will keep you busy for hours.

 Olympia Noise Co Patterning (iOS)

 This drum-machine app has a unique approach to sequencing and a quirky circular interface.
 Patterning is an iPhone companion to Patterning 2, its iPad equivalent, which has a few extra features.
 Patterning for iPhone boasts creative qualities such as randomisation, coarse tuning and more, with automation possibilities for each.
 You can hook up other devices via Ableton Link and use Patterning in other apps as an AUv3 plug-in.
 The catch with Patterning is that all export options are disabled until you pay a $5.99 fee.
 It’s also iOS only.
 Sorry, Android users.